kunal394/Bandcamp-Downloader/README.md

 ### Example
-`./bdcamp.py https://randartist.bandcamp.com/album/first-album` will create a folder named `First Album` and download all the songs of that album, present on the bandcamp url provided, in that folder and this folder will be inside a folder named `Rand Artist` (if that is the artist name provide on the artist page).
+`./bdcamp.py https://randartist.bandcamp.com/album/first-album` will create a folder named `First Album` and download all the songs of that album, present on the bandcamp url provided, in that folder and this folder will be inside a folder named `Rand Artist` (if that is the artist name provide on the artist's page).
 The artist's folder will be present inside the current folder.

 ## Features